erizov/Professor/semester_3/lecture_11_dynamic_programming/knapsack/README.md

 ### Short Description

-An optimization problem-solving algorithm that determines the most valuable combination of items that fit within a weight constraint.
+An optimization algorithm that determines the most valuable combination of items that fit within a weight constraint.
+Solves problems like resource allocation, portfolio optimization, and cutting stock problems.
+Example: Selecting items for a backpack with weight limit 15kg to maximize value.
+Works by building a table of optimal solutions for subproblems, using previous results to compute larger problems.

 **Key Characteristics:**
 - **Time Complexity**: Varies